makerdao/xdomain/packages/teleport-integration-tests/README.md

 ### Instructions

-1. Set the name of the new ilk in `deployment/kovan/deploy-teleport.ts` then run `npx hardhat run deployment/kovan/deploy-teleport.ts` to deploy `dss-teleport` and `optimism-dai-bridge` Teleport contracts.
+1. Set the name of the new ilk in `deployment/kovan/deploy-teleport.ts` then run `yarn hardhat run deployment/kovan/deploy-teleport.ts` to deploy `dss-teleport` and `optimism-dai-bridge` Teleport contracts.

 2. Set the address of the newly deployed `teleportGateway` (L2TeleportGateway) in